Sameer5105/5-Day-intense-agentic-ai-google/README.md

 Custom Input System: Users can define phases, tasks, topics, or skills they want to learn.

+Integrated safety mechanism that prevents roadmap generation when the input contains harmful, hacking-related, or illegal intent.

 Automatic Roadmap Generation: The tool formats the input into a clean, step-by-step roadmap.

 Flexible Output: Roadmaps can be generated as structured text, lists, or JSON-like formats.